 - Muhammad Ali Jinnah - Pakistan's founder and first governor-general.
 Also known as the Quaid-e-Azam.
 Died almost exactly a year after independence.

 - Field Marshal Muhammad Ayub Khan - Pakistan's first military dictator, ruling from 1958 to 1969.
 Before that was Pakistan's first native to head the Pakistan Army, and before that served with Kipling's Finest against the Japanese in Burma during WWII.
 Under his rule, Pakistan joined the West's side in the Cold War, the economy did well (at the cost of increasing the wealth gap), before he screwed up by fighting a war with India in 1965 that ended up crashing Pakistan's economy and sowing the seeds of the Bengali independence movement.
+He was relieved from his position by the junta in 1969.

 - General Agha Muhammad Yahya Khan - Ayub's successor, he ruled from 1969 til 1971.
 Presided over what was to be Pakistan's first free and fair elections...that subsequently led to political deadlock and forced him to choose sides, eventually causing the disasterous 1971 war that broke Pakistan in two and caused him to resign in disgrace.
 Also served with Kipling's Finest prior to independence.